Scan configuration details

 - Tailor the tests and their input that Conformance Scan executes to suit your particular needs

-- Define complex happy paths requests (scenarios chaining multiple API calls)
+- Define complex happy path tests (scenarios chaining multiple API calls)

-- Define unhappy paths to establish the expected baseline for error codes
+- Define unhappy path tests to establish the expected baseline for error codes

-- Define advanced security tests, such as testing how your API implementation handles BOLA/IDOR (Broken Object Level Authorization, also known as Insecure Direct Object Reference) attack or BFLA (Broken Function Level Authorization).
+- Define advanced dynamic tests, such as testing how your API implementation handles BOLA/IDOR (Broken Object Level Authorization, also known as Insecure Direct Object Reference) attack or BFLA (Broken Function Level Authorization).

 - Ensure that resources needed for testing a particular API operation get created or deleted as required.

-Scenarios are configured in JSON as part of your scan configuration for the API to be scanned.
-The basic scan configuration that is generated based on the OpenAPI definition of your API already includes some scenarios that Conformance Scan normally executes for your API, but if needed, you can define as many additional scenarios in the configuration as needed.
+The basic scan configuration that is generated based on the OpenAPI definition of your API already includes a scenario that Conformance Scan executes for each API, but if needed, you can define as many additional scenarios in the configuration as needed.

 In the scan configuration, scenarios are defined per operation, each identified by the operationId